A lot of times I read that people learn it, just to discover that they can’t build anything afterwards.

 When I discovered all the online courses and resources my brain exploded.
 The advantages were huge.
 Not only was I able to learn whenever I wanted but I could also redo all the lessons and I could listen to them whenever I liked.

-This is really huge.
-But how to find the right courses in 2020?
+But how to find the right courses in 2021?

 Ask the web dev community.

 To find stuff like this, I love to use reddit.com

 Reddit isn’t always the best solution to find information, but in this case it’s pretty useful.

-I’ve checked the most important ones and here are the courses I’ve found:
+I’ve checked the most important ones and here are the courses I’ve found.

 Colt Steeles Course on Udemy

 The first course I’ve found on this reddit post was The Web Developer Bootcamp by Colt Steele.